-Out of respect and care for our Red Rhino supporter’s health and safety, we have made the decision to cancel the “One Under The Stars” event planned for September 12, 2020.
+Out of respect and care for our Red Rhino supporter’s health and safety, we have made the decision to postpone the annual “One Under The Stars” event until we have a better understanding of the current COVID-19 pandemic situation.
 Even though life around the world has been disrupted due to the coronavirus, our commitment to the kids has not wavered.

 We understand this may be a difficult time for some people.
-We thank you in advance for your continued support and look forward to seeing you in 2021!
+We thank you in advance for your continued support and look forward to hopefully seeing you at a Red Rhino event in 2022!
 To hear the most recent update from David, on the ground in Kenya, please go to Recent Updates here on our website.

 We may be continents apart, but we are “One Under the Stars.”

 Sunday Mass & The Walk-a-Thon by Ali